madslundt/NetCoreGraphQLSample/README.md

 ## Logging

 Logging is set up with Microsoft.Extensions.Logging which means you can add logging providers by your self to it.
-As now it is set up as follow:

-- Status codes 5xx, that are caused by an exception, are logged as critical.
-- Other status codes, that are caused by an exception, are logged as warning.
-- The whole pipeline (request to response) is logged as information.

-Critical and warning logs are named `<endpoint> :: [<status code>] <exception message>` and contain request, stacktrace and correlation id.

-The user receives error message and correlation id in production.
-For development environment the stack trace is also included.

 Sentry.io logging provider has been added to the project.
 This can be used or removed.